 - qualifications and work experience - match these to the role you're applying for

 - additional skills and knowledge - cover essential criteria for the role.

-The skills-based CV, also known as a functional CV, can be used if you have gaps in your employment history.
-This type of CV is also useful if you have limited experience or you are applying for a job which is not related to your degree subject.
+Also known as a functional CV, the skills-based CV can be used if you have gaps in your employment history.
+This type of CV template is also useful if you have limited experience or are applying for a job that is unrelated to your degree.